martinjunior/emo-gen/README.md

 ### styleGuideGenerator.place()

 Place the style-guide source in location specified by by `styleGuideGenerator.options.path.src`.
 Note that this method looks for an `index.html` in the specified source location.
 If it finds one, the style-guide source files won't be placed; otherwise, they will be.
+When using `emo-gen`, `styleGuideGenerator.place` must be ran before `styleGuideGenerator.build`.

 The `place` method returns a promise.